ethereum/go-ethereum/docs/_clef/CliqueSigning.md

 INFO [06-16|11:14:54.125] Successfully wrote genesis state         database=lightchaindata hash=187412..4deb98
 ```

-At this point a Clique network exists with blocks that can be signed.
+At this point a Geth has been initiated with a genesis configuration.

 ## Prepping Clef